From Understanding to Generation: An Efficient Shortcut for Evaluating Language Models: Experiment Setup

 \subsection{Multiple choice distractor creation}

-Since most \gls{nlg} benchmarks only provide the correct answers, we had to create incorrect answer options in order to reformulate them as \gls{mc} tasks.
+Since most \gls{nlg} benchmarks only provide the correct answers, which is already enough for \gls{ll}, we had to create incorrect answer options in order to reformulate them as \gls{mc} tasks.
 We focus on the creation of \gls{mc} benchmark variants using existing \gls{nlg} benchmarks, as done by \citet{gsm8k-mc}.
 We created both random and smart negative answer options (3 if not stated otherwise) which we discuss next.
 Table~\ref{tab:ex_random_smart_distractors} shows exemplary random and smart distractors to the same question.

 \paragraph{Random distractors} For GSM8K, TriviaQA, and HumanEvalPack, we created random distractors\footnote{ We only test a single random seed for efficiency reasons.} by using answers of other questions within the same benchmark.
 For SQuAD, we did it similarly, but used only answers of questions that have the same context as the question at hand.\footnote{SQuAD questions are created based on Wikipedia articles.
 Each article yields multiple questions.
 Table~\ref{tab:example_all_benchmarks} shows two questions based on the same article.} This ensured that they were formally valid, but semantically incorrect.
-However, we hypothesized that models might disregard the incorrect answers not because they knew the correct one, but because the incorrect options were implausible or clearly irrelevant to the question, e.g. as shown in Table~\ref{tab:ex_random_smart_distractors}, the question is looking for a \textit{European country} and none of random distractors is a location.
+However, we hypothesized that models might disregard the incorrect answers not because they knew the correct one, but because the incorrect options were implausible or clearly irrelevant to the question, e.g. as shown in Table~\ref{tab:ex_random_smart_distractors}, the question is looking for a \textit{European country} and none of the random distractors is a location.
 Hence, we also created \textit{smart distractors}.